dmh2000/go-mcp/README.md

 ./mcp-client
 ```

-With a custom server path:
+With an optional custom server path.
+The default is ../bin/mcp-server, if you are running the client from its location in the project.

 ```bash
 ./mcp-client -server /path/to/custom/mcp-server